-6. Open space and natural features.
+f.
+Open Space and Natural Features.

-- Any proposed development within the Town Center shall be required to provide ten percent open space.
+- a.
+Any proposed development within the Town Center shall be required to provide ten percent open space.
 The development shall also be required to dedicate an additional ten percent of open space to create shared open spaces.
-The council will approve the location of any shared open space and may require that the shared open space be located on the boundary of the parcel so that it can be combined with the shared open space of an adjoining parcel. - Any application for a conditional rezoning for property within the downtown overlay district shall include an environmental survey locating and detailing all natural features on the property, including but not limited to trees.
+The council will approve the location of any shared open space and may require that the shared open space be located on the boundary of the parcel so that it can be combined with the shared open space of an adjoining parcel. - b.
+Any application for a conditional rezoning for property within the downtown overlay district shall include an environmental survey locating and detailing all natural features on the property, including but not limited to trees.
 The Town Council may require that any or all existing natural features on the property be preserved and/or maintained by the property owner as a condition of a conditional zoning approval.

-7. Design Standards.
+g.
+Design Standards.